maickrau/ribotin/README.md

 The output folder will contain several files:

 - `nodes.txt`: List of nodes used in this cluster.
 Only in verkko based mode.
-Same as the input node cluster.
 - `reads.fa`: Reads used in this cluster.
 - `graph.gfa`: de Bruijn graph of the reads.
 - `paths.gaf`: Paths of the hifi reads in `graph.gfa`.
-- `consensus.fa`: Consensus sequence of the rDNA.
+- `consensus.fa`: Consensus sequence.
 - `consensus_path.gaf`: Path of the consensus sequence in `graph.gfa`.
 - `variants.txt`: A list of variants supported by at least 3 reads.
 Format is: variant path, reference path, variant read support, reference read support.
 - `variant-graph.gfa`: The graph filtered only to the consensus path and variants.